Our Essential Questions Seminar is a signature feature of the Bridges Common Learning Experience (CLE). These smaller

 - Tap into your passions or excite your interest.

-Talk with your advisor/student success coordinator about registering for one of the
+Talk with your student success coach about registering for one of the EQ courses below.

 Are Dogs Our Best Friends?